campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 Both artistically and technically, this game is leaps and bounds ahead of anything else on the Switch.
 A quick comparison to <a target="_blank" href="/pokemon.jpg">this screenshot</a> of Pokemon Scarlet and Violet, another first-party Nintendo game, should speak for itself.

 The landscapes are vast, the lighting system is <text-with-tooltip :tooltip="'Xenoblade Chronicles 2\'s lighting system gave its characters an awful plastic-looking shine.
 In contrast, the lighting system in Xenoblade Chronicles 3 gives its characters a much more realistic-looking glow.'">greatly improved</text-with-tooltip>, and there is a significant increase in the number of onscreen characters and enemies.
-More impressive is the fact that, despite all of these improvements, I noticed very little pop-in and <text-with-tooltip :tooltip="'Level-Of-Detail culling involves using a lower-detailed version of an object when it is far from the player\'s view.'">LOD culling</text-with-tooltip> that many games nowadays tend to use and abuse.
+More impressive is the fact that, despite all of these improvements, there's very little pop-in and <text-with-tooltip :tooltip="'Level-Of-Detail culling involves using a lower-detailed version of an object when it is far from the player\'s view.'">LOD culling</text-with-tooltip> that many games nowadays tend to (ab)use.

 <div class="imageContainer">
   <img :src="'/xcneon.jpeg'"/>
   <span class="titleImageCaption text--secondary">In addition to the game's technical chops, Xenoblade Chronicles 3 makes intelligent use of neon colors to make environments pop.</span>
 </div>

 These improvements aren't simply for the pixel-counters and the framerate snobs, though.
 Instead, I'd argue that these improvements help *Xenoblade Chronicles 3* feel like a *real, living universe*.
-Its biomes are teeming with personality and life, which helps evoke a nostalgic, childlike sense of adventure.
+Its biomes are teeming with personality and life, which helps evoke a nostalgic, childlike sense of adventure as players explore Aionios

 This is important because exploration is a large part of *Xenoblade Chronicles 3*'s appeal: much of the player's time will be spent traversing the game's varied, ethereal landscapes.
 Despite a lack of any real secrets to discover or treasures to find (which I'll get to later), I'll admit that simply being able to observe the <a target="_blank" href="/xc3vista.gif">sun setting behind a vast expanse of distant mountains</a> for the first time was a real treat.